Here are some useful statistics:

-- The independents are responsible for 80% of the sector’s jobs, in line with the average 80% of Europe’s jobs generated by SMEs.
+- The independents are responsible for 80% of the sector’s jobs, in line with the average 80% of Europe’s jobs generated by SMEs (read more here)

 - The biggest independent now has only 1.5% of the market.
 Previously this was 7%.
 The biggest major has 34%.

-- The combined market share of the majors is more than 80% (including distribution), climbing to a massive 95% for Top 100 on radio in Europe.
+- The combined market share of the majors is more than 80% (including distribution), climbing to a massive 95% for Top 100 on radio in Europe (read more here).
 Even the Top 2000 is concentrated - only 10% is independent.

-- Merlin (the global digital right agency for the independent label sector) members' distribution revenue grew eightfold in 4 years to $353M (2017).
+- Merlin (the global digital rights agency for the independent label sector) members' distribution revenue grew eightfold since 2012 and reached $2bn (2019).